Causes & Treatment

 What are antral follicles?

 Antral follicles are small, fluid-filled sacs, or follicles, in the ovaries that contain immature eggs.
-In people with ovaries, the quantity and quality of eggs decline with age, particularly after the age of 35.
-Therefore, measuring the number of antral follicles (known as antral follicle count) becomes crucial to assess a woman’s ovarian reserve.
+The quantity and quality of eggs decline as we age, particularly after the age of 35.
+So, measuring the number of antral follicles (known as antral follicle count) becomes crucial to assess ovarian reserve.

-These antral follicles are in their final stage of development and are sensitive to follicle-stimulating hormone (FSH), meaning they are the most likely to advance in their development to become pre-ovulatory follicles.
-Only one antral follicle will fully develop each month to release a mature egg from the ovary during ovulation.
+Antral follicles in their final stage of development are more responsive to follicle-stimulating hormone (FSH).
+This makes them the most likely to continue growing into pre-ovulatory follicles.
+Typically, just one of these follicles fully matures each month and goes on to release an egg during ovulation.

 What test is used to measure the number of antral follicles?

-This helps you and your clinic understand the potential for successful egg development and enable the clinic to tailor fertility treatments with all options such as egg donation.
+This information helps you and your clinic understand your egg development potential and tailor fertility treatments accordingly, including options like egg donation.

 What is a good antral follicle count for IVF?